 Ethereum Classic (ETC) Labs has published a “Network Security Plan” that includes several immediate improvements as well as some long-term measures—going as far as switching to a new consensus algorithm—that could reinforce the blockchain’s security.

-This comes just over two weeks after a hacker managed to steal roughly $7.3 million in crypto by conducting two consecutive 51% attacks on the Ethereum Classic blockchain.
+This comes just over two weeks after a hacker managed to steal roughly $7.3 million in crypto by conducting twoconsecutive 51% attacks on the Ethereum Classic blockchain.

-A 51% attack is one of the most dangerous challenges a blockchain can face.
+A 51% attack is one of the most dangerous challenges a blockchainblockchain can face.
 During such assaults, a single party aims to seize 51%—or more—of a network’s hash power, which would grant the attackers control over the blockchain.

-In the short term, ETC Labs plans to go ahead with a “Defensive Mining” plan that would require miners’ cooperation to maintain a more consistent hash rate and adjust it accordingly if needed.
+In the short term, ETC Labs plans to go ahead with a “Defensive Mining” plan that would require miners’ cooperation to maintain a more consistent hash ratehash rate and adjust it accordingly if needed.

 To better detect potential attacks in the future, the developers will also monitor the network more closely to identify anomalies and spikes in hash rate.
 Another step is close coordination with exchanges that should result in the creation of a whitelist of addresses and confirmation times adjustment.